SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 1. Open the solution in Solution Explorer.

 2. In the properties of the SharePoint add-in, input the **Site URL** of the SharePoint site that contains the picture library.
-In the login prompt that appears, log in as a Site Owner.
+In the sign-in prompt that appears, sign in as a Site Owner.

 3. Set the Read permission in the application's manifest.

-   *Figure .
+   *Figure 11.
 Manifest*

    ![Manifest](../images/746bcfe7-7f51-4f5d-a072-12c577e5fa2f.jpg)